-Two of the greatest threats to human well-being in urban environments are the dramatic increase in extreme heat days (i.e. days above 105o F) and exposure to air pollutants including particulates and ozone.
+Two of the greatest threats to human well-being in urban environments are the dramatic increase in extreme heat days (i.e., days above 105℉) and exposure to air pollutants including particulates and ozone.
 These pollutants can present severe health risks especially to those with respiratory illnesses such as asthma.

-Currently, general public announcements do notify people of extreme (heat, smog…) days with general health recommendations such as remaining indoors or seeking cool shelters– but this information is often on a more general scale than we need to make our daily decisions.
-These general numbers do not reflect real variation in air temperature and pollution from house to house or neighborhood to neighborhood.
-Making the right decision is important, especially when considering some of our most vulnerable communities (e.g. children, elderly, economically disadvantaged, health challenged).
+Currently, public announcements notify people of extreme (heat, smog, etc.) days with general health recommendations such as remaining indoors or seeking cool shelters– but this information is often very general and not specific to make daily decisions.
+These general numbers do not reflect local variation in air temperature or pollution – for example from house to house or neighborhood to neighborhood.
+The feeling that the numbers do not apply to “my circumstances” leaves community members uncertain how to respond.
+Making the right decision is important, especially when considering the need to protect some of our most vulnerable communities (e.g., children, elderly, economically disadvantaged, health challenged).

-The Operation Healthy Air program will develop a local citizen network of air sensors (temperature and humidity, and ozone sensors).
-Citizens will also map the local habitats around each sensor to test how different amounts of “green” (e.g. trees), “blue” (e.g. rivers, pools), and “grey” (e.g. buildings and pavement) environments influence local air quality.
-The local citizen networks will be integrated with other (e.g. research and government) networks of air sensors to develop a more comprehensive picture of regional variation in air quality.
+The Operation Healthy Air program developed a local community network of air sensors (temperature and humidity, and ozone sensors).
+Community members will mapped the local habitats around each sensor to test how different amounts of “green” (e.g., trees), “blue” (e.g., rivers, pools), and “grey” (e.g., buildings and pavement) environments influence local air quality.
+The local community networks is being integrated with other (e.g., research and government) networks of air sensors to develop a more comprehensive picture of regional variation in air quality.